-Carbon monoxide attaches to red blood cells, stealing oxygen from your body it needs to thrive.
+Carbon monoxide attaches to red blood cells, robbing oxygen from your body it needs to live.
 It combines with these cells over 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, in place of oxygen, then gets taken to the important organs through the bloodstream.
-To put it simply, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; when they don’t have it, they begin to suffocate.
+Carbon monoxide, on lieu of oxygen, then gets taken to the important organs through the bloodstream.
+In short, carbon monoxide starves your body of oxygen.
+Organs have to have oxygen; when they lack it, they begin to suffocate.

-Your body requires a long time to get rid of carbon monoxide; however, it can be taken in much faster.
+It takes your body a long time to eradicate carbon monoxide; however, it can be taken in much faster.